learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NumPy.md

 ### [Additional Resources](#additional-resources-1)

 ## Introduction
 This is a short introduction to NumPy, for people looking for a basic overview of the library before doing further research into how to use it, which can be done through visiting some of the additional resources linked at the bottom of this page.
-Specifically, all the topics covered on this page as well as many more are discussed in both the official beginners guide and the video tutorial linked resources.
+Specifically, all the topics covered on this page as well as many more are discussed in both the official beginner's guide and the video tutorial linked resources.

 NumPy is a Python library which provides users with new data structures which represent arrays of one or more dimensions, as well as a variety of methods for different mathematical operations which chain together effectively.
 It is designed for use in engineering, statistical, mathematical, as well as any other computing and/or scientific contexts where complicated operations are to be conducted on data sets of various shapes efficiently.

+You may find it useful to include NumPy in your Python project if you are dealing with many collections and need to perform operations to every element in the collections or to the form of the collection itself without significantly increasing the program's runtime.
+If you are working on a software project in Python related to a physical field of engineering or data analysis where many precise calculations need to be made as efficiently as possible, then NumPy would prove itself effective.

 ## Set Up
 In order to use NumPy, it needs to be installed just like any other Python library.
 The most basic way this can be done is having Python already installed and installing NumPy through the shell using pip or Anaconda:

 Using pip:
 ```bash
 > pip install numpy